Giorgio Morini

 Giorgio Morini ([ˈdʒordʒo moˈriːni]; born 11 October 1947) is an Italian former football manager and player, who played as a midfielder.
 As a player, Morini was part of the A.C.
 Milan team that won the 1978–79 Serie A title.
 He also coached the Italian football team Milan for part of the 1996–97 season.

 Club career

 Born in Carrara, Morini started his career with Inter during the 1967–68 season, but never played a game for the side.
-The following year he moved to A.S.
-Varese 1910, spending four seasons with the club.
+He moved to A.S.
+Varese 1910 the following year, spending four seasons with the club.
 He made his Serie A debut against Cagliari on 6 October 1968.

 After moving to A.S.
 Roma in 1972, Morini made a name for himself, representing the capital side for the next four seasons.
 In 1976, he earned a contract with A.C.
 Milan, spending another four seasons there, and winning the Scudetto in 1979.

 After two seasons at minor club Pro Patria and a short spell with low-league team FC Chiasso, Morini ended his career in 1984.